narengan/cis/ssl-options.md

  * Off (not recommended)
  * Client-to-Edge (edge to origin not encrypted, self-signed certificates are not supported)
- * End-to-End flexible (edge to origin Certs can be self-signed)
+ * End-to-End flexible (edge to origin certificates can be self-signed)
  * End-to-End CA signed (recommended)
+ * HTTPS only origin pull (Enterprise only)

 ## Off
 No secure connection between your visitor and CIS, and no secure connection between CIS and your web server.
 Visitors can only view your website over HTTP, and any visitor attempting to connect using HTTPS will receive an `HTTP 301 Redirect` to the plain HTTP version of your website.